fuzzthink/gitstats/README.md

 ## Issues

-Please raise issues only related to this fork (or if repostats has added ignore paths).
+Issues is not enabled since this is a fork.
 Please raise issues related to gitstats in [gitstats/issues](https://github.com/hoxu/gitstats/issues).
 There are people there who can help you.
+For issues related to this fork, please reply to [my fork thread](https://github.com/hoxu/gitstats/issues/99).

 ## Config File